High Protein Turkey Meatballs with Lentils (Easy Tikka Masala)

 Although garnish is optional in this recipe, adding chopped herbs and fresh lemon juice truly intensifies the flavor of the dish.

-🌿 Can I make this lentil tikka masala without meat?
+🌿 Can I make lentil tikka masala without meat?

-🌿 Can I make this lentil tikka masala ahead of time?
+🌿 Can I make lentil tikka masala ahead of time?

-🌿 Can I freeze this lentil tikka masala?
+🌿 Can I freeze lentil tikka masala with turkey meatballs?

 Lentils with Turkey Meatballs Tikka Masala